Blog · Review Essay · Last reviewed June 25, 2026

 This changes the governance question.
 A virtual community used to ask: Who moderates?
 Who owns the server?
 What norms hold?
 What happens when someone harms others or loses touch with shared reality?
 AI adds: Which posts are surfaced?
 Which users are modeled?
 Which histories are summarized into memory?
 Which bot is speaking?
 Which agent can act?
 Which private disclosures become training data or risk signals?
 Which synthetic voices are treated as peers?

 The old insight still holds: people make real attachments through thin channels.
-That is exactly why AI companions and social agents need strong boundaries.
+That is exactly why AI companions, recommender systems, and bot disclosure need strong boundaries.
 A system does not need a body to become emotionally consequential.
 It needs repetition, responsiveness, memory, and a social setting that tells the user the relationship matters.

 Where the Book Needs Friction